CamilaDuitama/muset/README.md

 ## Installation

-### Conda installation
+### Mamba installation

-The simplest way to install `muset` (and its dependencies) is by creating a conda environment (e.g., `muset_env`) as follows:
+The simplest way to install `muset` (and its dependencies) is by creating a mamba environment (e.g., `muset_env`) as follows:
 ```
-conda create -n muset_env -c conda-forge bioconda::ggcat camiladuitama::muset
+mamba create -n muset_env -c conda-forge -c bioconda -c camiladuitama muset ggcat=2.0.0
 ```

-To run `muset` remember to activate the corresponding conda environment with:
+To run `muset` remember to activate the corresponding mamba environment with:
 ```
-conda activate muset_env
+mamba activate muset_env
 ```

 You can check if `muset` is correctly installed as follows: